rubenaeg/DefaultTests/README.md

 ## Basic Concept

-The TestSuite is heavily based on mocha tests and the expect() method from the Chai Assertion Library. (for those not familiar with mocha tests -> link).
+The TestSuite is heavily based on mocha tests and the expect() method from the Chai Assertion Library.
 ```javascript
 describe('LaunchIntent', function () {
     for (let requestBuilder of [alexaRequestBuilder, googleActionRequestBuilder]) {